GauSTAR: Gaussian Surface Tracking and Reconstruction

 \subsection{Implement Details}

 We use a capture studio with 52 RGB cameras and 52 IR cameras for capturing.
 Sequences are captured at a resolution of $3004 \times 4092$ and 30 fps.
 Unstructured IR laser lights are used, allowing us to generate depth images from the IR captures.
 Specifically, we generate raw point clouds from the IR images, refine them using the method in~\cite{collet2015high}, and project them onto the camera views.
 We attach $N=6$ Gaussians per face.
 The initial mesh for the first frame can be obtained using any multi-view reconstruction method and we use \cite{collet2015high}.
-Additional implementation details are provided in our supplementary materials.
+Additional implementation details, along with code release information for public datasets, are available in our supplementary materials.